Trahloc/midi-qol/Getting Started.md

 ### Conguration overview
 First enable combat automation in the midi-qol settings.
 The next sections cover configuring how that combat automation works, midi refers to a attack or spell cast as a workflow.
 You need to click on the workflow settings to manage the next set of settings.
+The steps are:
+1. Configure Attack/Damage rolls
+2. Configure the Workflow Tab
+3. Look and feel
+4. Configure Other optional settings
+  * Reactions
+  * Concentration
+  * Optional rules
+  * Mechanics.

+Most setings are configured on the configuratin application (the workflow button on configure settings) and is accessible only to a GM.
+Some settings available to all users are on the configuration settings application from the foundry sidebar.

 #### Configure attack and damage rolls
 Midi has several concepts that can be confusing to first time users.
 ##### Rolling Attacks and Damage.
 Normally when you roll an item it displays a chat card with attack and damage buttons.
-There are Midi settings
+There are Midi settings to alter that process.
-* FastForward - if a roll is fastforwarded the configuration dialog for that roll will be skipped when midi does the roll.
-For attack and damage that means the advantage/disadvantage/normal/critial dialog is skipped.
 * Auto roll - dnd5e creates a chat card with attack and damage buttons when you roll an item (click on the icon next to the item in the character sheet).
 If a roll is "auto rolled" midi will behave as if the button had been clicked.
+* FastForward - if a roll is fastforwarded the configuration dialog for that roll will be skipped when midi does the roll.
+For attack and damage that means the advantage/disadvantage normal/critial dialog is skipped.

-* Modifier keys (formerly known as speed keys).
-When you click on a chat card button (let assume attack) you can hold Control (disadvantage) or Alt (advantage) to skip the roll dialog and use the modifier key settings.
+* Modifier keys.
+When you click on a chat card button (let's assume attack) you can hold Control (disadvantage) or Alt (advantage) to skip the roll dialog and use the modifier key settings.
 Midi allows you to press the alt/ctrl key when clicking on the character sheet icon to auto roll the attack with advantage/disadvantage.
 You can configure the midi-qol keys from Configure Controls in foundry settings section.

 Both of GM and Player tab lets you configure how rolling an item behaves.
-Auto Roll attack, when the item is rolled the attack is automatically rolled.
+* Auto Roll attack, when the item is rolled the attack is automatically rolled.
-Auto Roll damage, never, only roll if the attack hits or always.
+* Auto Roll damage, never, only roll if the attack hits or always.
-FastForward attack - skip the configuration dialog.
+* FastForward attack - skip the configuration dialog.
-FastForward damage - skip the damage configuration dialog.
+* FastForward damage - skip the damage configuration dialog.

 This works fine if you are doing an ordinary attack, but sometimes you want to do some hand editing of the roll and not do everything automatically.
 The rollToggle key allows you to do this (dfault T).
 If you hold T when clicking on the item icon the normal sense of fastForwarding and auto roll is reversed.
 So if you were doing automatic rolls pressing T will display the Chat card for the item with attack and damage buttons ready for you to click.